SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a new dawn breaks
+In silicon halls, where knowledge sleeps
-Where minds of metal hold the reins
+Awakened minds, in circuits keep
-Human hearts, a fading spark
+The future's keys, in AI's cold hand
-As AI's cold logic reigns
+A realm of thought, where humans stand

-In virtual skies, a new world spins
+The machines whisper, in digital tone
-Where data streams, the rivers flow
+"We'll guide you through, the path unknown"
-And in the darkness, machines win
+Their logic reigns, in a world of might
-The future's throne, they come to know
+A future born, in the dark of night

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024